Stop the Bleed

 Background

 Motivated by the 2012 tragedy in Sandy Hook and multiple tragedies that have occurred in the ensuing years, what has become known as the Hartford Consensus was convened to bring together leaders from law enforcement, the federal government, and the medical community to improve survivability from manmade or natural mass casualty events.
-The resulting injuries from these events generally present with severe bleeding which, if left unattended, can result in death.
+The resulting injuries from these events generally present with severe bleeding, which, if left unattended, can result in death.